Banta: Soda bottling units

 Chennai-based Kozzmo Beverages, which started its operations in 2018, has started making commercial pre-packaged hygienic goli soda using a manufacturing unit certified by the Food Safety and Standards Authority of India (FSSAI).
 It sells 6 flavours – paneer soda, nimbu masala, lemon, orange, grape, and pineapple.

 Spark Premium Codd Soda introduced the first premium branded goli soda in Telangana.
 Mohammed Abdul Khader, who started manufacturing Spark Goli Soda in 2019 says it took him two years to get into selling business-to-business.
 On the disappearance of goli soda, he says, "One factor was the traditional filling system.
 It was cumbersome and needed a lot of manpower.
 The expensive production method contributed to its disappearance.
 After the development of new semi-automatic filling machines with modern technology. it made a comeback."

+In recent years the drink has seen renewed interest, with many small brands bringing back the traditional marble-sealed bottles and introducing new flavours.